ibm-cloud-docs/citrix-netscaler-vpx/fp-cache.md

 {:note: .note}
 {:important: .important}

-# Enable Cache Redirection and Load Balancing capabilities
+# Enable cache redirection and load balancing capabilities
 {: #enable-cache-redirection-and-load-balancing-capabilities}

 You can enable cache redirection and load balancing for the {{site.data.keyword.vpx_full}} appliance.